 Carrot Seed Oil is nutritionally rich and useful in moisturizing and healing skin care preparations for dry, mature, or menopausal skin.
 Great for eye creams, wrinkle treatments.
 Botanical Name: Daucus carota, Steam Distilled, Description: Earthy, woody, warm.
 It does not resemble the smell of carrots and is considered harsh or unpleasant by some yet very healing by others.
 Possible Aromatherapy and skincare Use: Eczema, gout, mature skin, toxin build-up, water retention.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 57-60.]

 Chamomile- Roman Chamomile Oil enhances feelings of calm, relaxation.
 Used for centuries to smooth the skin.
 Botanical Name: Anthemis nobilis, Steam Distilled, Description: Bright, crisp, sweet, fruity, herbaceous.
-Possible Aromatherapy and Skincare Use: Abscesses, allergies, arthritis, boils, colic, cuts, cystitis, dermatitis, dysmenorrhea, earache, flatulence, hair, headache, inflamed skin, insect bites, insomnia, nausea, neuralgia, PMS, rheumatism, sores, sprains, strains, stress, wounds.
+Possible Aromatherapy and Skincare Use: Abscesses, allergies, arthritis, boils, colic, cuts, cystitis, dermatitis, dysmenorrhea, earache, flatulence, hair, headache, inflamed skin, insomnia, nausea, neuralgia, PMS, rheumatism, sores, sprains, strains, stress, wounds.

 Clary sage- the essential oil is distilled from the flowering top of the herb.
 It is imported for commerce to the US from France, Russia, and Spain, Hungary, and Bulgaria as well as being produced domestically in several states including Oregon, Washington, North Carolina and Virginia.
 Here in the states thousands of acres are grown by Big tobacco companies to produce clarinol, an additive used in cigarette production.
 The essential oil is also used for depression, nervousness, sore throat, minor aches and pains and as a sedative.
 The aroma is described as a sweet spicy scent that blends well with other scents giving it a wide variety of uses in the perfume industry.
 Aromatherapists consider it to be centering, somewhat euphoric and visualizing.
 It is a perennial that grows fairly low to the ground with large oval fuzzy looking leaves.
 It is commonly available at garden centers and